ucb-bar/chipyard/docs/Customization/Adding-An-Accelerator.rst

 The ``ExtBundle`` contains the signals we connect off-chip that we get data from.
-The DMADevice also has a Tilelink client port that we connect into the L1-L2 crossbar through the front-side buffer (fsb).
+The DMADevice also has a Tilelink client port that we connect into the L1-L2 crossbar through the frontend bus (fbus).
 The sourceId variable given in the ``TLClientNode`` instantiation determines the range of ids that can be used in acquire messages from this device.
 Since we specified [0, 1) as our range, only the ID 0 can be used.